 Vulnerability Scanners

 These tools scan systems automatically and detect known vulnerabilities and configuration errors.
-They operate by matching system data to known problem databases like the CVE (Common Vulnerabilities and Exposures) list.
+They work by matching system data against databases of known vulnerabilities, including CVE records.

 Common vulnerability scanners include: